erikaheidi/guardcraft-server/README.md

 ````

-## Configuration
+## Server Configuration
 The GuardCraft server can be configured using dynamic environment variables that get replaced in the `server.properties` file.
 Any properties can be configured with the following format: `MC_<property_name>`.
 Hyphens (`-`) should be replaced with underscores (`_`).
 For example, to set the `server-port` property, use the `MC_server_port` environment variable.
 The [Minecraft wiki](https://minecraft.fandom.com/wiki/Server.properties) has a list of all available properties.
+You can use the [docker-compose.yaml](https://github.com/chainguard-dev/guardcraft-server/blob/main/docker-compose.yaml) file in this repository as a reference to set up your server.

 Included `docker-compose.yaml` file: